 Members’ muck-in mornings

-We had a hugely successful Open Day on Sunday 3rd July.
+We had a hugely successful 2016 Open Day on Sunday 3rd July.
 There were 157 visitors, many of whom had not been to the Reserve before, and who enjoyed guided walks, demonstrations of bats, small mammals, moths, bees, and bird ringing.
 There were activities for children with quizzes, pond dipping and nest box making being very popular.
 The weather was delightful, with many visitors staying for a chat and refreshments and a sit in the sun.
 Our Open Day in 2017 will be held on Sunday 22nd October to co-incide with National Mammal Week.